syedhabeeb5830/-zemoso-training/Java/Assignment_1.md

-# StringBuilder Class
+# StringBuilder
 StringBuilder in Java is used to create mutable Strings.
-StringBuilder is non-synchronized when used with multithreading.
+StringBuilder is non-synchronized when used with multithreadin
 ---
 <br></br>
 ## Constructors in StringBuilder